VMBlakelock/destination-date-night/README.md

 Navbar
 - The Navbar was built following Bootstrap Navbar Documentation, however I wanted the navbar hamburger on the right instead of left on mobiles.
 After reviewing Bootstrap again I realised I had not added 'navbar-brand' to the nav html so I added this in.
 I also moved the entire 'a' class to above the 'button', this changed the position of the hamburger on mobiles.
-- The .navbar-brand then gave me issues I couldnt get it to line up correctly after a few tests in Google Dev tools, I figured out that the marging needed a fix.
+- The .navbar-brand then gave me issues I couldnt get it to line up correctly after a few tests in Google Dev tools, I figured out that the margin needed a fix.
 I added a 0px margin-right and margin-left to the CSS class and that fixed the issue.

 #### Issue 3